radil708/mobile-app-stay-balanced/README.md

 Video Demo of application features: https://youtu.be/9MjFkpH19hY
   Skip to time 9:35 of the video if you only want to see the live demo

+ This really came together thanks to the effors of the entire team!
+Jack, Jeicy, and James you guys rock and it was awesome working with you!